Free-Space Optical Communications (FSO)

 What is Free-Space Optics (FSO)?

-FSO is a line-of-sight technology that uses lasers to provide optical bandwidth connections or FSO is an optical communication technique that propagate the light in free space means air, outer space, vacuum, or something similar to wirelessly transmit data for telecommunication and computer networking.
-Currently, FSO is capable several Gbps of data, voice and video communications through the air, allowing optical connectivity without requiring fiber-optic cable or securing spectrum licenses.
+FSO is a line-of-sight technology that uses lasers to provide optical bandwidth connections or FSO is an optical communication technique that propagate the light in free space meaning air, outer space, vacuum, or something similar, to wirelessly transmit data for telecommunication and computer networking.
+Currently, FSO is capable of transmitting several Gbps of data, voice and video communications through the air, allowing optical connectivity without requiring fiber-optic cable or securing spectrum licenses.

-Links typically operate between the 780 – 1600 nm wavelengths bands and use O/E and E/O converters.
-FSO requires light, which can be focused by using either light emitting diodes (LEDs) or lasers (light amplification by stimulated emission of radiation).
+Links typically operate on the 780 – 1600 nm wavelength band and use O/E and E/O converters.
+FSO requires light, which can be emitted by either light emitting diodes (LEDs) or lasers (light amplification by stimulated emission of radiation).
 The use of lasers is a simple concept similar to optical transmissions using fiber-optic cables; the only difference is the transmission media.
 Light travels through air faster than it does through glass, so it is fair to classify FSO as optical communications at the speed of the light.
 FSO communication is considered as an alternative to radio relay link line-of sight (LOS) communication systems.

 FSO communications can provide high data rates in Gbits/s ranges through the atmosphere for ranges from a few hundreds of meters to a few kilometers.
 FSO links include the following: